Lugdunum3D/Lugdunum-Tools/doc/build.md

 ```

 :::info
-**Note:** Here the CMake path might be different of the one displayed in the command above, please double-check before executing the command and/or filing a bug report.
+Here the CMake path might be different of the one displayed in the command above, please double-check before executing the command and/or filing a bug report.
 :::

 ### Samples